 Stop people-search companies in their tracks

 People-search companies scrape the Internet for information about everyone, then compile what they find into detailed profiles, available for free or at low cost to anyone.
-These kinds of profiles are invaluable for people trying to hack into your accounts, because they provide the answers to common security questions.
-For celebrities, they also create threats from paparazzi or stalkers, since it becomes trivially easy to find where the celebrities lives.
+These kinds of profiles are invaluable for people trying to hack into your accounts because they provide the answers to common security questions.
+For celebrities, they also create threats from paparazzi or stalkers, since it becomes trivially easy to find where the celebrities live.

 Be careful what apps you download

 In some cases, celebrities have gotten hacked through security vulnerabilities in common apps.
 While apps on your smartphone can be fun and useful, some of them can also be a nightmare for your privacy.

 Carefully check which permissions the app wants, especially if it is asking for access to your contacts, social media accounts, or location data.
 Also look closely at reviews and criticisms of apps.
 Some apps will “phone home” with your information without informing you.

 Most often, the issue is not that the maker of the app is trying to violate your privacy, but rather that the app collects more information than it needs and is sloppy with its storage.
 After that, an ingenious hacker simply finds a way to break into the app’s database and access your data.

 Practice information sharing discipline